Madhab Chandra Dash

 Madhab Chandra Dash (born 1939 in Puri, Odisha) is an Indian ecologist and environmental biologist.
 He is currently a member of the Appellate Authority, Water (PCP) Act, 1974 Government of Orissa.
-He was a former Vice Chancellor of Sambalpur University (2001–2004).
-He is a past Chairman of the Orissa State Pollution Control Board (1997–2001) and a former member of the Central Pollution Control Board, New Delhi.
+He is a former vice chancellor of Sambalpur University (2001–2004).
+He is a past chairman of the Orissa State Pollution Control Board (1997–2001) and a former member of the Central Pollution Control Board, New Delhi.

-Dash taught Ecology at the School of Life Sciences, in Sambalpur University from 1973 until 1997 and was instrumental in expansion of the department as well as making it one of the early academic departments in India to focus on a broader life science curricula.
+Dash taught ecology at the School of Life Sciences, in Sambalpur University from 1973 until 1997 and was instrumental in expansion of the department as well as making it one of the early academic departments in India to focus on a broader life science curricula.
 He became a full professor in 1975 and was the head of the department from 1974 until 1987.

-Educational Background
+Educational background

 Madhab Chandra Dash was born in 1939 in Puri, Orissa in a Brahmin family.
 He completed an undergraduate degree in Zoology (Honours) from Ravenshaw College in Cuttack and later completed a masters in Zoology at Utkal University.
 Dash received his doctoral (PhD) degree in 1970 from the University of Calgary under the guidance of J. B. Cragg.
 His thesis was titled "Ecology of enchytraeidae (Oligochaeta) in Rocky Mountain forest soils (Kananaskis region, Alberta, Canada)".

 After completing his PhD, he returned to India and help grow biological sciences in the State of Orissa and joined the School of Life Sciences at Sambalpur University.